ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 </p>
 </details>

+___

 <p>

-The "QRadar Advisor Offense Analysis" is a function from the QRadar Advisor integration, and "MITRE Tactic Information" is a function from the MITRE integration.
+"QRadar Advisor Offense Analysis" is a function from the QRadar Advisor integration, and "MITRE Tactic Information" is a function from the MITRE integration.
 The data flow is shown below
 ![Dataflow1](./screenshots/dataflow1.png)
 Here, a user starts from an incident with a QRadar offense id.
 In the following example, the incident is escalated from QRadar offense 3.
 ![Offense Analysis](./screenshots/offense_analysis.png)
 Note for convenience, a tab was created to hold all the related information here.
-To do analysis for the related offense, select
+To do analysis for the related offense, select the incident rule from the Actions->"QRadar Advisor Offense Analysis with MITRE" menu, to start this workflow.
+The first function, "QRadar
-Actions->"QRadar Advisor Offense Analysis with MITRE", to start this workflow.
-The first function, "QRadar Advisor Offense Analysis", is called to get the analysis and insights of the offense from QRadar Advisor.
-The insights contains MITRE ATT&CK tactic information, shown in the "MITRE ATT&CK of Incident" data table.
-In this example, QRadar Advisor returns a tactic called "Initial Access", together with a confidence value of 44 (out of 100).
+Advisor Offense Analysis", is called to get the analysis and insights of the offense from QRadar Advisor.
+The insights contains MITRE ATT&CK tactic information, shown in the "MITRE ATT&CK Tactics" data table.
+In this example, QRadar Advisor returns a tactics called "Initial Access" and "Command and Control" together with a confidence value of 44 (out of 100).

 With this information, the second function "MITRE Tactic Information" is called.
 This function